CirroBuild/FrostiDocs/docs/reference/web-console.md

 ### Amending the schema

-Although the schema is automatically detected, you can amend the type of any column of an imported dataset using the following steps:
+Although the schema is automatically detected, you can amend the type of any column of an imported data set using the following steps:

 - Click on the file you want to amend in the Import screen.
 The schema will be displayed in a table in the lower-half of the screen.